hashicorp/terraform-provider-azurerm/website/docs/r/snapshot.html.markdown

 * `disk_size_gb` - The Size of the Snapshotted Disk in GB.

+* `trusted_launch_enabled` - Whether Trusted Launch is enabled for the Snapshot.

 ## Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:
+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

 * `create` - (Defaults to 30 minutes) Used when creating the Snapshot.
 * `update` - (Defaults to 30 minutes) Used when updating the Snapshot.